Quantifying the Preferential Direction of the Model Gradient in Adversarial Training With Projected Gradient Descent: Introduction

 \section{Introduction}

-Deep learning models have been shown to suffer from a lack of robustness against directed attacks that produce only small perturbations to the original input~\citep{advexamples}.
-Several attacks of varying strengths have been proposed~\citep{advreview}.
-To solve the lack of robustness, researchers have proposed several methods for defending against such attacks~\citep{advreview}.
-These defenses include, for instance, training using adversarial examples as samples~\citep{advexamples,pgd,trades}, preprocessing input data~\citep{preprocess,defensegan,rbfprojection}, regularizing gradients~\citep{gradientpenalty2,multigradientpenalty,gradientpenalty,gradientpenalty3,theoreticalgradreg}, and detecting adversarial attacks~\citep{detect}.
-One of the most successful defenses in terms of resisting new attacks~\citep{pgd_prove,obfuscated} is \gls*{PGD} training~\citep{pgd}.
+Deep learning models have been shown to suffer from a lack of robustness against directed attacks that produce only small perturbations in the original input~\citep{advreview}.
+Several attacks and defenses of varying strengths have been proposed~\citep{advreview}.
+Defenses include, for instance, training using adversarial examples as samples~\citep{pgd} and regularizing gradients~\citep{gradientpenalty2}.
+One of the most successful defenses in terms of resisting new attacks~\citep{pgd_prove} is \gls*{PGD} training~\citep{pgd}.

 \Gls*{PGD} has been shown to change the gradient of the loss function of a trained model with respect to inputs $x$~\citep{interpretablepgd}.
-Other robust training techniques also induce similar changes, modifying the gradient of the logits of the output class~\citep{alignment,perc1}.
-We focus our studies on \gls*{PGD} due to its success and widespread use~\citep{pgd_prove,pgd,obfuscated}, but our theoretical analysis is generic for any robust model.
+Examples of this gradient change can be seen in Figure \ref{fig:example_change}.
+Other robust training techniques also induce similar changes, modifying the gradient of the output class logits, including gradient regularization~\citep{alignment}.
+We focus our studies on \gls*{PGD} due to its success and widespread use~\citep{pgd_prove}, but our theoretical analysis is generic for any robust model.
 Only a few quantitative studies have related gradient direction to robustness.
 We propose a novel definition for this direction in classification problems.
 We formulate a gradient alignment metric $\alpha_{\Delta x}$ for a given sample $x$ as the expected cosine similarity between $\nabla_{\ell(x)}$ and $\Delta x$.
 We define $\nabla_{\ell(x)}$ as the gradient with respect to input $x$ of the function $\ell(x)$, related to the logits of a model and defined later in the paper, and $\Delta x$ as the vector pointing from $x$ to its closest neighbor $x^\prime$ in the support of class $\tilde{c}(x)$.
 The class $\tilde{c}(x)$ is the closest to $x$ in decision space that is not its ground truth class.